 How to Assemble the Printable Traveler’s Notebook Art Journal

 The Creative Artistry Traveler’s Notebook Art Journal is made using this printable journal kit, however you could also make it using hand-painted papers.
-You can find a list of supplies and resources here.

 To begin, print the insert cover onto a good quality cardstock with the cover design on one side and the backing design on the other side.
 Print all the pages double sided.
 The page designs are slightly oversized in width so that if the print on the reverse side doesn’t align correctly, you’ll still be able to trim the page back to size.